 This is a first of its kind 3-year program for students who envision a career working with people.
 The course has been developed here in Chilliwack and demand for the program is growing in a large number of western nations.
 At the core of this very cool program is a partnership between SD33, UFV, MCFD, and BBBS.
-The HSCeP includes significant off timetable training and work experience with a focus on careers in Human Service.
+The HSCeP includes on block course work, 6-8 off timetable training sessions spread throughout the school year, and work experience with a focus on careers in Human Service.

 Application to the program begins in grade 9.
 Information is available upon request.

 Please contact your counsellor about the program or to obtain an application form from our website.